runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 ### Proof for External Contract Calls

-We prove the invariant for external contract calls.
+We prove the claim `[inv]` for any external contract calls from Dexter.

-Since the external contracts are unknown and arbitrary, we need to make certain assumptions on the behavior of external contracts that are required for the functional correctness and security of the Dexter contract.
+Since external contracts are unknown and arbitrary, we need to make certain assumptions on the behavior of external contracts that are required for the functional correctness and security of the Dexter contract.
 The specific assumptions we made are presented later in this document.
 The invariant proof is based on the assumptions, and it is important to independently verify that the token and liquidity contract implementations satisfy the assumptions.

 There exist different types of external calls made by Dexter as follows:
 - Simply send XTZ to others